 Cracked corners of the mouth

-After washing the area, dry the corners of the mouth and apply hydrocortisone cream containing an agent to stop the growth of bacteria and yeasts.
+After washing the area, dry the corners of the mouth and apply hydrocortisone cream containing an antibacterial agent (chlorhexidine) and/or topical antifungal cream twice a day for 1 to 2 weeks.
 The cream can be purchased from pharmacies without a prescription.
-The corners of the mouth usually heal within 3 to 7 days.
+The corners of the mouth usually heal within within about a week.

 When should I seek treatment?

-If angular cheilitis persistis more than a week, keeps recurring or is unilateral, you should visit a doctor or a dentist within the next couple of weeks.
+If angular cheilitis persistis more than a week, keeps recurring or is unilateral, you should visit a doctor or a dentist.

 Among other things, the doctor will check whether you have an oral yeast infection (thrush) that should be treated.
 Yeast infections may sometimes also occur under dentures.